HerbCaudill/herbcaudill.com/content/posts/20210228-establishing-trust-in-a-world-without-servers.md

 </figure>

+> **Q:** To encrypt anything or use digital signatures, you need to know each other’s public keys; but how
+> can that happen if you don’t have a trusted, centralized key server?

-Now we can return to the question of public keys and how we associate them with individual identities.
+We need to talk about public keys and how we associate them with individual identities.

-Remember, the great thing about public key encryption is that **Alice and Bob don’t need to share a secret** in order to encrypt messages for each other: they just need to know each other’s public keys.
+Remember, the great thing about public key encryption is that **Alice and Bob don’t need to share a secret** in order to verify each other's signatures or encrypt messages for each other: they just need to know each other’s public keys.

-So **how does Alice find out what Bob‘s public key is?** For that matter, **how does Alice know what her own public key is?** Where does one get a keypair anyway, AT THE KEYPAIR STORE?
+So **how does Alice find out what Bob‘s public key is?** For that matter, **how does Alice even know what her own public key is?** Where does one get one of these keypairs anyway?

 The problem of linking identities to public keys — known as the public key infrastructure (PKI) problem — doesn’t seem like it should be a show-stopper, but it’s been one of the biggest obstacles